hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 ### Example #4 - Excluding Tables or Views from Auto-Discovery

-The configuration shown below does not include any table, view or DAO:
+The configuration shown below speficies tables or views to exclide from the auto-discovery:

 ```xml
 <hotrod>